hashier/hashier.github.io/homepage/content/posts/getting-rid-of-java-on-a-mac.md

 ---
-title: "Getting rid of java on a mac"
+title: "Getting rid of Java on a Mac"
 date: 2013-02-02T11:38:00
 tags:
 - apple